 Like any reality TV show, the trick is the casting.
 For one show, Ailes sought to recruit what he called a "good, mean, Wallaceite cab driver….Some guy to sit there and say, 'Alwright, Mac, what about these niggers?'"
 Nixon could then abhor the incivility of the words, while dog-whistling a "moderate" version of the opinion.
 And, as anyone who's watched FOX News knows, the set was absolutely crucial, too.
 He once went ballistic when the curtains for Nixon to stand in front of were turquoise.
 "Nixon wouldn't look right unless he was carrying a pocketbook," Ailes said.
 He demanded their replacement with wood panels with "clean, solid, masculine lines."

-Masculine, feminine—people who knew him could not have been surprised at the evolution of Ailes's favorite set-dressing innovation on FOX News, decades later: leggy blondes, made up to a T, their gams always visible beneath the table.
+Masculine, feminine—people who knew him could not have been surprised at the evolution of Ailes's favourite set-dressing innovation on FOX News, decades later: leggy blondes, made up to a T, their gams always visible beneath the table.
 Nor could anyone have been shocked at his contempt for actual journalism, which he seemed to define as a liberal plot.
 In 1974, Ailes took on an abortive project to sell cheap, easy to use "news" segments for local stations without the resources to cover national news.
 Bankrolled by the far-right beer baron Joseph Coors, they marketed the service as "fair and balanced."
 That way, Ailes wrote in a memo, they could "gradually, subtly, slowly" introduce "our philosophy"—conservatism—"in the news."

 For many who saw him operate up close, it can't have been a shocker, either, to watch his downfall as a serial (alleged) sexual harasser.
 For Ailes, women existed to be put on display, and dominated; other men existed as audiences for his displays of domination.
 Media was a vector for channeling gut hatred.
 When Aristotle said man is a political animal, animals like Donald Trump weren't what he had in mind.
 This president was Roger Ailes's innovation.
 For that, may he rest without peace.